gracetownland/Legal-Aid-Tool/docs/userGuide.md

 | [Instructor View](#instructor-view)  | The instructor can view students cases and provide feedback. |
 | [Student View](#student-view)  | The student can start a case, interact with AI Assistant, create summaries and transcribe audio interviews. |

+All users start by filling their information at the sign up page.
+![image](./media/create-account.png)

+You then get a confirmation email to verify your email and are registered as a user.

 ## Administrator View
-Administrators can sign up by pressing the sign up button and filling in their information.
-![image](./media/create-account.png)

-You then get a confirmation email to verify your email.
-Once you have a student account, to become an adminstrator, you need to change your user group with Cognito through the AWS Console:
+Once you have an account, to become an adminstrator, you need to change your user group with Cognito through the AWS Console:
 ![image](./media/user-pool.png)

 After clicking the user pool of the project, navigate to "Users" on the left navigation bar and find your email: